Frontend-Layers/scss-reset/README.md

 - Optimization for BEM(int)
 - REM integration
 - Expandable by Accessability and Responsive mixin
+- Mobile friendly optimization

+## Why

+For instantly fix some persistent issues from normalize.css and add missing parts from popular CSS resets.
+It also compatible with other HTML/CSS frameworks like Twitter Bootstrap, Tailwimd CSS, etc.
+You can also extend styles reset by mixin collection.
+I also recommend to use copy of _typography.scss and _variables.scss for design systems and themes extending.

 ## Installation

 ```
 yarn add scss-reset;